sebdaws/land_cover_class/README.md

 - Different loss functions are available for handling various training scenarios
 - Set appropriate `--num_workers` based on your system capabilities
 ```

-This README provides a comprehensive overview of your script's functionality and how to use it.
-You might want to add:

-1. A more detailed description of your dataset structure
-2. Installation instructions
-3. Any preprocessing steps required
-4. Description of the output format
-5. Examples of expected results

-Let me know if you'd like me to expand any section!